nartexyu/ui-demo/README.md

 ## Introduction

-This project came about as a fun way for me to dive back into frontend development by experimenting with various UI/UX design trends.
-Over the span of a little over a week, I decided to create five distinct design themes, dedicating a couple of days to each one.
-My goal wasn’t just to capture the visual essence of each trend but also to align the functionality to match the style, ensuring that each theme feels cohesive and true to its design philosophy.
+Over the last two years, my focus has been primarily on machine learning and completing my Master's program.
+However, my passion for design has recently been reignited when I was exploring ways to present data.
+This project was a fun way to reimmerse myself in frontend development by exploring various UI/UX design trends.
+Over a little more than a week, I challenged myself to create five distinct design themes, dedicating a couple of days to each.
+I started each day by browsing Dribbble for inspiration, sketching wireframes on paper, and considering the best presentation medium for each theme.
+My objective wasn't just to capture the visual essence of each trend but also to ensure that the functionality aligned with the style, creating a cohesive and authentic representation of each design philosophy.

 Each theme is its own mini-project, showcasing the unique characteristics and interactions associated with that particular design trend.
+I recommend first reading through the description and key features for each theme as you explore them on the live demo.
 I also integrated a few APIs and modern frontend tools to make the experience more dynamic and interactive.

 ## Live Demo